zaiisao/Documentation/en/cloud-recording/cloud_recording_callback_rest.md

 ### <a name="43"></a>43 recorder_audio_stream_state_changed

-eventType 43 indicates that the state of the audio stream changes, and `details` contains the following fields:
+eventType 43 indicates that the state of the audio stream has changed, and `details` includes the following fields:

 - `msgName`: String.
 The message name, `recorder_audio_stream_state_changed`.
 - `streamUid`: String.
-User ID.
-The user whose audio is recorded in the file.
+The ID of the user whose audio is being recorded.
+In composite recording mode, `streamUid` can be `0`, which represents the combined stream of all or the specified UIDs.
 - `state` : Number.
 Whether Agora Cloud Recording is receiving the audio stream.
   - `0`: Agora Cloud Recording is receiving the audio stream.
   - `1`: Agora Cloud Recording is not receiving the audio stream.